raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Weapon (any sword), rare (requires attunement)*

 You can use a bonus action to speak this magic sword's command word, causing flames to erupt from the blade.
-These flames shed bright light in a 40-foot radius and dim light for an additional 40 feet.
+These flames shed bright light in a 12.0m radius and dim light for an additional 12.0m.
 While the sword is ablaze, it deals an extra 2d6 fire damage to any target it hits.
 The flames last until you use a bonus action to speak the command word again or until you drop or sheathe the sword.

 ### Folding Boat

 *Wondrous item, rare*

-This object appears as a wooden box that measures 12 inches long, 6 inches wide, and 6 inches deep.
-It weighs 4 pounds and floats.
+This object appears as a wooden box that measures 30.0cm long, 15.0cm wide, and 15.0cm deep.
+It weighs 2.0kg and floats.
 It can be opened to store items inside.
 This item also has three command words, each requiring you to use an action to speak it.

-One command word causes the box to unfold into a boat 10 feet long, 4 feet wide, and 2 feet deep.
+One command word causes the box to unfold into a boat 3.0m long, 1.2m wide, and 0.6m deep.
 The boat has one pair of oars, an anchor, a mast, and a lateen sail.
 The boat can hold up to four Medium creatures comfortably.

-The second command word causes the box to unfold into a ship 24 feet long, 8 feet wide, and 6 feet deep.
+The second command word causes the box to unfold into a ship 7.2m long, 2.4m wide, and 1.8m deep.
 The ship has a deck, rowing seats, five sets of oars, a steering oar, an anchor, a deck cabin, and a mast with a square sail.
 The ship can hold fifteen Medium creatures comfortably.

 When the box becomes a vessel, its weight becomes that of a normal vessel its size, and anything that was stored in the box remains in the boat.